 - 1 tsp. vanilla

-- Cream butter for about 2 minutes or until nice and fluffy.
+- Cream butter for 2 minutes.

 - Add cocoa powder and powdered sugar alternately with milk and vanilla.
-Beat to spreading consistency, adding more milk if needed.